 Sometimes, the client may choose to only complete this phase, having identified enough data and information to allow for some plotting of future directions.
 If the client should choose to gain the additional benefit of extra eyes, ears, and perspectives, members of an evaluation team will be jointly selected and agreed upon between APPA and the client.
-This group of individuals then comes on site for a number of days (length of stay and the size of the team being determined by the size of the institution), to interview, review, analyze, read, listen, and learn.
-They could be on site for up to five days.
-As they are doing this, they focus their efforts along the same lines as followed during the self-evaluation.
+This group of individuals then comes on site for a number of days (length of stay and the size of the team being determined by the size of the institution), to inter-